 Otto von Busch (PhD) is associate professor of Integrated Design at Parsons School of Design.
 In his artistic practice and research he explores participatory forms of fashion reform, where fashion acts as a collective experience of empowerment, liberation and shared aliveness.
 Over the last decades, he has examined alternative perspectives on fashion, from hacktivism, Buddhism, and imaginal mysticism.
 Some of his latest works examine fashion as an energy and embodied emotion, utilising the lenses of biology and neuroscience.

-Amy Twigger (PhD) is a designer, maker, researcher and writer.
-She is a Senior Lecturer in Design, Culture and Context at Nottingham Trent University, UK.
+Amy Twigger Holroyd (PhD) is a designer, maker, researcher and writer.
+She is Associate Professor of Fashion and Sustainability at Nottingham Trent University, UK.
 Amy founded her experimental knitwear label, Keep & Share, in 2004, to explore ideas of slowness and craft in relation to fashion and sustainability.
 Her PhD, completed at Birmingham City University in 2013, formed the basis of her first book, Folk Fashion: Understanding Homemade Clothes, published in 2017.
 She has since co-edited two further books.
 The practical side of her doctoral research developed into Reknit Revolution, an ongoing initiative supporting knitters to rework the items in their wardrobes.
 Current projects include the collaborative leadership of two research networks, Stitching Together and Crafting the Commons, and the development of an initiative that explores fictional storyworlds in order to imagine, experience and analyse alternative fashion systems.